 Conclusion

-This case makes it clear that retailers cannot avoid legal consequences by claiming inspiration from luxury brands.
-Copyright laws protect product designs, ensuring that creative work is not unfairly copied.
-The ruling confirms that brands investing in unique designs have the right to take legal action against lookalikes that threaten their market position.
+From the case of Charlotte Tilbury vs Aldi, it is clear that retailers cannot avoid legal consequences by claiming inspiration from luxury brands.
+Copyright law protects product designs, ensuring that original creative work is not unfairly copied.
+Brands that invest in distinctive designs are entitled to take legal action against lookalikes that threaten their market position.

 Sources: